| Model | Accuracy | Hierarchical Accuracy | Top-3 Acc. | Top-5 Acc. | Top-10 Acc. |

 Evaluation and Comparison

 The table below shows the performances of the three hierarchical models and the flat classifier.
 The figure displays the same results for easier comparison.
-We find that only one of the hierarchical models, the hierarchical loss model, achieves higher scores than the flat model.
-However, this increase in performance is only minimal.
+We find that only one of the hierarchical models, the hierachical loss model, achieves higher scores than the flat model.
+However, not only is this increase in performance minimal.
+The performance would have been poorer had the loss function been based solely on the hierarchically informed distance penalty matrix, not combined with cross-entropy loss (ratio 7:3).
 The stacked and the multiple output model rank lower in performance than the flat model.
 This could be attributed to the implemented solution of finding the most probable codes.
 Altering this process might lead to better predictions.